Developer Guide

 MSS:

-- User requests to tag a contact in the list.
+- User requests to add tags to a contact in the list.

 - User provides tag details for that contact.

-- CampusBridge adds the tag and updates the contact list.
+- CampusBridge adds the tags and updates the contact list.

 - CampusBridge shows a success message.